es-ba/ipcba/docs/calculo/preparacion-periodo-base.md

       where unicoregistro and calculo in (pCalculo,vCalculoRetrocede)
         and periodo between vPeriodoLimiteInfPrehistoria and vPeriodoLimiteSupNormal
-      order by case when calculo=pCalculo then null else periodo end desc nulls last, -- primero los del retroceso case when calculo=pCalculo then periodo else null end desc;
+      order by case when calculo=pCalculo then null else periodo end desc nulls last, -- primero los del retroceso case when calculo=pCalculo then periodo else null end;
 begin
   vEmpezo:=clock_timestamp();
   -- esto tiene que estar: